Kingdom Hearts III: Characters

-The main protagonist and playable character of the game is Sora, a 15-year-old boy who uses a key-shaped weapon called the Keyblade to battle the forces of darkness.
+The protagonist is Sora, a 15-year-old boy who uses a key-shaped weapon called the Keyblade to battle the forces of darkness.
 Sora is accompanied by Donald Duck and Goofy, the royal magician and knight captain of Disney Castle, respectively.
-The three are supported by other Keyblade wielders, several of whom they must rescue in preparation for their final confrontation with Xehanort, the series' primary antagonist, as "guardians of light"; Mickey Mouse, an experienced Keyblade Master who is Donald and Goofy's king; Riku, a Master and Sora's best friend; Kairi, another of Sora's friends, a Princess of Heart and a novice wielder; Aqua, a Master trapped in the realm of darkness; Ventus, a comatose boy whose heart has merged with Sora's; Terra, a young man who was possessed by Xehanort; Axel/Lea, a former member of Organization XIII and fellow novice with Kairi; Roxas, Sora's Nobody, who merged his existence with Sora's; and Xion, a replica member of the Organization whose existence ties with Sora’s memories and was erased from her friends' memories.
+The three are supported by other Keyblade wielders, several of whom they must rescue in preparation for their final confrontation with Xehanort, the series' primary antagonist, as "guardians of light": Mickey Mouse, an experienced Keyblade Master who is Donald and Goofy's king; Riku, a Master and Sora's best friend; Kairi, a Princess of Heart and novice wielder who is also friends with Sora; Aqua, a Master trapped in the realm of darkness; Ventus, a comatose boy whose heart has merged with Sora's; Terra, a young man possessed by Xehanort; Axel/Lea, a former member of Organization XIII and fellow novice with Kairi; Roxas, Sora's Nobody, who merged his existence with Sora's; and Xion, an artificial Organization member whose existence was erased from her friends' memories.

-Organization XIII returns as the game's antagonists, led by Xehanort, with different members from previous games such as past incarnations of himself, as established in Dream Drop Distance.
+Organization XIII returns as the game's antagonists, led by Xehanort; as established in Dream Drop Distance, the group contains different members from previous games, including Xehanort's past incarnations.
 Kingdom Hearts III also introduces a new original character named Yozora, who features prominently in an in-universe video game commercial in the Toy Story world, and later in the secret ending.
 As with previous games in the series, a multitude of Disney characters appear in worlds based on their respective films and properties.
 Disney characters who serve as members of Sora's party include the returning Hercules and Jack Sparrow; new to the series are Woody and Buzz Lightyear, Sulley and Mike Wazowski, Rapunzel and Flynn Rider, Marshmallow, and Baymax.
 Characters that appear as summon "Links" for Sora include Dream Eaters such as the "Meow Wow" from Dream Drop Distance, Wreck-It Ralph from the film of the same name, Simba from The Lion King, Ariel from The Little Mermaid, and Stitch from Lilo & Stitch.
 Remy from Ratatouille (who is referred to in-game by his nickname of "Little Chef") appears in one of the game's mini-games at the bistro.

-Most Final Fantasy characters were excluded from the initial game release as Tetsuya Nomura felt that they would detract from the story, and that the Kingdom Hearts characters needed less support than they did before; the Moogle character returns as the item shopkeeper, while the Re Mind DLC sees previous Final Fantasy characters Aerith Gainsborough, Yuffie Kisaragi, and Squall Leonhart appear.
+Most Final Fantasy characters were excluded from the initial game release as Tetsuya Nomura felt that they would detract from the story, and that the Kingdom Hearts characters needed less support than they did before; the Moogle character returns as the item shopkeeper, while the Re Mind DLC sees previous Final Fantasy characters Aerith Gainsborough, Cid Highwind, Squall Leonhart and Yuffie Kisaragi appear.